 Conclusion:

-A game of poker is proof that allowing bounded strategic rationality results in a sensible account of misrepresentation of intentions.
-What’s more important to realize is that it causes no unfair advantage due to:
+A game of poker is proof that allowing bounded strategic rationality allows for a sensible account of misrepresentation of intentions.
+What’s more important to realize is that it causes no unfair advantage due to the Bluff game rules:

 • The low cost and noiseless messages sent by the deceiver.